NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/tell-recipients-who-your-messages-are-from.md

 Emails with a reply-to address seem more trustworthy and are less likely to be labelled as spam.

-You will set your reply-to email address during onboarding.
+You'll set your reply-to email address during onboarding.

 If you want to allow recipients to reply to your emails, your service or organisation must have appropriate processes in place.